7 Best Body Wash For Folliculitis | Why Sulfur Beats Scrubbing

 Extra Strength TTO16 oz Each

-The dual-pack offers two 16 oz bottles, effectively doubling the product for the price of a single premium wash.
-It’s especially praised by athletes who deal with sweat-triggered breakouts on the chest and back, as the strong antimicrobial action cuts through the biofilm of sweat and oil.
-The scent is potent (oregano-tea tree) but rinses cleanly, leaving no lingering odor.
+The dual-pack offers two 16 oz bottles, effectively doubling the product for the price of a single premium wash, which is useful for athletes who deal with sweat-triggered breakouts on the chest and back.
+The scent is potent (oregano-tea tree) but the listing describes it as rinsing clean without lingering residue.

 Why it’s great